ericholtz/Brogue/README.md

 # Brogue
-modern recreation of the original Rogue in Godot
+A modern recreation of the original Rogue in Godot.